venturestranger/ticket_manager/README.md

-# NUTicket
+# TicketApp

-NUTicket is a web application designed to simplify the process of ordering tickets and managing queues for local events at Nazarbayev University.
+TicketApp is a web application designed to simplify the process of ordering tickets and managing queues for events in local universities.
 The system allows users to browse upcoming events, join queues, receive notifications about their queue positions, and book seats with ease.
 NUTicket is designed to handle high user traffic and provides a smooth, efficient experience for event-goers.

 ## Features

 - **Events Page**:
-  - Displays a list of all upcoming events at Nazarbayev University.
+  - Displays a list of all upcoming events.
   - Users can join the queue for events they wish to attend.

 - **Queues Page**: